Nelson Fu: Downfall and death

+Li Zhisui's memoir indicated that by the late 1950s, Fu, who had gradually lost the Chairman's favor, had to resign.
+Yet, Mao continued to have a positive impression of Fu.
 During the Cultural Revolution, Fu was severely persecuted by Vice Chairman Lin Biao as well as by his subordinates, particularly Qiu Huizuo and, despite Mao Zedong's attempts to protect him, he was subsequently beaten and imprisoned with the accusation that Fu was "withholding medicine when Deputy Commander Lin was ill [in order] to harm him".
 He died in prison on March 29, 1968, at the age of 74.
 After Lin's death, Mao posthumously rehabilitated him in 1973.
+Before his passing, Fu had authored works such as "How To Maintain Health" and "The Treatment of Tuberculosis".